ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_12/Lecture_12.4.md

 ---
-title: "Mini-Lecture 12.4 - Future hazard risk: Case study"
+title: Mini-Lecture 12.4 - Future hazard risk - Case study
----

 keywords:
 -   Argentina case study
 -   Future infrastructure exposure
 -   Hotspot analysis
 authors:
 -   Jasper Verschuur
 ---

 In this lecture we will go through a detailed example on how to include